w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

-If you like to check whether the call above will get executed successfully, you can check that by performing a dry run using [Chopsticks](https://github.com/AcalaNetwork/chopsticks), which is embedded in Polkadot JS UI.
+If you like to check whether the call above will get executed successfully, you can check that by performing a dry run using [Chopsticks](https://github.com/AcalaNetwork/chopsticks), which is embedded in Polkadot Developer Interface.
 You can run a Chopsticks instance of any Polkadot SDK based chain by clicking "fork locally" on the UI.
 The snapshot below shows it for Polkadot.

 ![polkadot-fork-locally](../assets/governance/polkadot-fork-locally.png)

-After forking locally, the Polkadot JS UI displays a local instance of the Polkadot network, which does not produce any blocks by default.
+After forking locally, the Polkadot Developer Interface displays a local instance of the Polkadot network, which does not produce any blocks by default.
 You will notice a few test accounts with DOT balance that can interact with the network and test out Polkadot protocol features accessible through regular accounts.
 However, the treasury spend call cannot be submitted through a signed account origin, so it has to be tested with a treasury track origin.
-It can be tested by navigating to Developer > JavaScript tab on Polkadot JS UI, which dispatches the call on the next block via the scheduler with the specified origin.
+It can be tested by navigating to Developer > JavaScript tab on Polkadot Developer Interface, which dispatches the call on the next block via the scheduler with the specified origin.

 ```